kappter/PrintVis/README.markdown

 - **Responsive Design**: Mobile-friendly interface with a collapsible sidebar and adaptive toolbar for classroom use.
 - **Earthy Aesthetic**: Clean, modern look with greens, browns, and blues, inspired by natural tones.

 *Note*: PrintVis is a prototype.
 Features like text editing, photo uploads, shape customization, and exporting are planned for future updates.
+Console warnings about React DevTools and Tailwind CSS CDN are expected in development and do not affect functionality.

 ## Usage
 1. Open PrintVis in a browser (e.g., visit the hosted version at `[your GitHub Pages URL]` or run locally; see Installation).